When will my partner’s criminal case end?

 In family violence cases, court staff may ask your partner to take part in the Partner Assault Response (PAR) program.

-Court staff may first ask you if you agree to your partner taking part in the program and will consider your response when deciding whether it is suitable.
+The Crown or the Court will first ask you if you agree to your partner taking part in the program.
+And they will consider your response when deciding whether it is suitable.

 - your partner did not use a weapon